One reason for this, of course, is because prayer has been an important part of my life in one form or another since I was young.

 “Grace”, by Engstrom

-Whether healing happens quickly or over a very long period of time or eternity, there is no doubt that the more we connect with Love (whether we view that Love as Divine or as merely a higher state of human consciousness), the more strength we have to continue on our journey towards love and goodness.
+Whether healing happens quickly or over a very long period of time or eternity, there is no doubt that the more we connect with Love, the more strength we have to continue on our journey towards love and goodness.

 And it doesn’t matter if you understand prayer or not, have a lot of faith in it or God or not, or use the right words or not.
 All that matters is that you reach out.